sanchitasunil/hermes-murf-plugin/README.md

 ## Verified in production

-This has been running behind a live Discord voice bot doing sentence-by-sentence streaming replies, live voice switching, and multi-speaker input, for an extended period.
+This has been running behind a live Discord voice bot doing sentence-by-sentence streaming replies, live voice switching, and multi-speaker input.
 These are confirmed from real usage, not just read off the docs:

 | Claim | What we saw |
 |---|---|